-Alan Richardson, OAR Board Director for 2010-2011, has been a member of OAR since 1994.
-He joined the OAR Board as board member in 2007, after serving in numerous positions (including Chairman in 1997 and 1998) with the Big Bend Saltwater Classic, the sister non-profit fundraising organization to OAR.
+Alan Richardson, OAR Board Director for 2010-2018, has been a member of OAR since 1994.
+He joined the OAR Board as board member in 2007.
 Alan has been active in the Big Bend fishing and diving community since the early eighties, and also volunteers his boat when needed for OAR Research Dive Team activities.
 Alan graduated from FSU in 1990 and is a commercial real estate agent when not volunteering for OAR.

 Lynda Tiefel joined OAR and the RDT in 2007, and holds Advanced Open Water and Rescue Certification.
 She is a registered nurse, has earned Oxygen First Aid for Scuba Diving Injuries and is an American Heart Association Instructor for Basic Life Support.
 Lynda is the BLS instructor for the OAR RDT.
 Her hobbies include underwater photography and reef building.